ndp190/nikk-config/README.md

 make
 ```

-Clean: this will *remove all* current configuration, use with cautiuos
+Clean: this will *remove all* current configuration, use with cautious

 ```
 make clean